 After a five-year development period, The Last Voyage of David Crowhurst (dir.
 Rose) premiered at Alberta Theatre Projects in February 2015.
 Devised by van Belle and Rose from the logs of a British amateur sailor who attempted to sail around the world solo in 1968, it explores from multiple perspectives the dangerous effects of isolation on the imagination, using real-time streaming video and projections.
 It is a story of hubris, but it also demonstrates an obsession with truth and honesty -- to tell the "right story."
 The production won six Bettys, including Outstanding New Play, director, actor, and projections.

-In March 2018, Verb Theatre premiered his commissioned performance piece which explores the damage we do and the scars we leave as we strive for excellence.
+In March 2018, Verb Theatre premiered his commissioned performance piece Easter Island, which explores the damage and scars inflicted by striving for excellence.
 This experiential female solo show traces the demise and possible salvation of three characters navigating a world-gone-wrong and coming to terms with their involvement in its creation and inevitable destruction (Verb Theatre website).

 In March 2019, Ghost River Theatre presented GIANT (with the Festival of Animated Objects) at the Grand Theatre in Calgary.
 Co-written by Van Belle and Rose, it performed the story of professional wrestler/actor Andre the Giant told from the perspective of his estranged daughter.
 An ensemble of five female actors engaged in wrestling, and manipulated puppets of various sizes, performing in a wrestling ring.